ER-Bhagyashri-Pagar/Zero-Waste-AI/README.md

 ## 📋 About This Project

-**ZeroWaste.AI** is an AI-powered food waste prevention platform that combines real-time computer vision detection, multimodal OCR, intelligent recipe generation, and graph-optimized distribution networks.
+**Zero Waste AI** is an AI-powered food waste prevention platform that combines real-time computer vision detection, multimodal OCR, intelligent recipe generation, and graph-optimized distribution networks.
 This project tackles the global food waste crisis by preventing spoilage through prediction and connecting surplus food with those in need through efficient routing.

 **Harmonizing Product, Nature & Life through AI-Driven Waste Prevention**